selenskyski/Nexus-hub/README.md

-# Nexus is no longer being continued if wanting to have the project please message me
+# Nexus is no longer being continued if wanting to have the project please message me (open source)